SachinSAgrawal/Board-Breaker/README.md

 Key A - moves left
 Key D - moves right
 ```

 ## Permissions
-I am not the original owner of this code, however, the original owner has given me permission to edit and post the code.
-It is intended for personal use.
-Please do not reproduce or distribute this code without explicit permission.
-To request permission, email me at sachinagrawal0808@gmail.com.
+I am not the original owner of this code.
+However, the original owner has given me permission to edit and post it.
+Feel free to download the game for personal use but do not reproduce or distribute it.